ChrisMcKee/AspNet.DataProtection.Aws/README.md

 ```
 KMS key ID _must_ be specified.
 If the `IAmazonKeyManagementService` interface is discoverable via Dependency Injection in `IServiceCollection`, the constructor argument of `AmazonKeyManagementServiceClient` can be omitted.

-_Migration Note:_ The `1.0` release of `AspNetCore.DataProtection.Aws.Kms` had `KmsXmlEncryptorConfig` take the application name as an argument, which was then used
+_Migration Note:_ The `1.0` release of `AspNet.DataProtection.Aws.Kms` had `KmsXmlEncryptorConfig` take the application name as an argument, which was then used
 to populate an encryption context.
 The Data Protection application discriminator is now used to provide this value as it fulfils a similar function - that of identifying and
 allowing/preventing cross-talk between applications.